temporalio/temporal/docs/architecture/workflow-update.md

 already-scheduled-but-not-yet-started Workflow Task present.

-Later, when handling a worker response in the `RespondWorkflowTaskCompleted` API handler, the server might write or drop events for this Workflow Task.
+Later, when handling a worker response in the `RespondWorkflowTaskCompleted` API handler, the server might write or discard events for this Workflow Task.
 Read [Speculative Workflow Tasks](./speculative-workflow-task.md) for more details.

 ### Lifecycle Stage